 U.M.E.
 Candidates

-For admission into the first degree programme in Geography, a candidate must have the Senior Secondary School Certificate (SSCE) or its equivalents with credit level passes in five (5) subjects: English Language, Mathematics and Geography to form the core subjects, with credit in any two other relevant science, social science or humanities subjects at not more than two sittings.
+For admission into the first degree programmes in the Department of Human Resource Development, a candidate must have the Senior Secondary School Certificate (SSCE) or its equivalents with credit level passes in five (5) subjects: English Language, Mathematics, and one Business subject to form the core subjects, with credit in two other relevant humanities, social and management sciences, or even the natural and physical sciences subjects at not more than two sittings.
 The candidate must also earn an acceptable score in the Unified Tertiary Matriculation Examination (UTME).

 Direct Entry Candidates

-Candidates seeking admission by direct entry into the 200 level Geography programme, must have Advanced Level passes in at least two (2) of the subjects which must include Geography, in addition to credit level passes in five of the subjects listed in 3.2.1 above at the SSCE or its equivalents.
-Candidates with ND/NCE and approved equivalents in relevant fields with at least a lower credit may be considered for direct entry into the programme.
-Candidate with acceptable pass in the UNIOSUN Foundation Programme are also eligible for admission into the 200 level, provided they possess the requisite qualification for entry into the 100 level of the programme.
+Candidates seeking admission by direct entry into the 200 level Human Resource Development programmes must have Advanced Level passes in at least two (2) relevant subjects, in addition to credit level passes in five of the subjects listed in 3.2.1 above at the SSCE or its equivalents.
+Candidates with ND and approved equivalents in relevant fields with at least a lower credit may be considered for direct entry into the programme.
+Candidates with acceptable pass in the UNIOSUN Foundation Programme (or the advanced diploma programme) are also eligible for admission into the 200 level, provided they possess the requisite qualification for entry into the 100 level of the programme.

 Post UTME Screening